ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 Tests can be run through the IDE or maven goal "test".

-In IntelliJ IDEA, tests can be run via Run -> Edit Configurations menu, add 'TestNG - Suite' configuration and specify path to testng.xml.
+In IntelliJ IDEA, tests can be run via Run -> Edit Configurations menu, add 'TestNG - Suite' configuration and specify the path to the testng.xml.

-Tests are run in parallel.
+Tests can be run in parallel.
 The number of threads can be adjusted in testng.xml: thread-count = "2" data-provider-thread-count = "2"

 Tests retry mechanism is implemented.
-Retry runs only when you run your tests on selenium grid and does not run when you run tests locally, otherwise it makes test local debugging annoying.
+Retry runs only when you run your tests on selenium grid and does not run when you run tests locally, otherwise it makes test debugging annoying.

 ## Allure report